PuGGee/rpg_prototype/design_document.md

 - Musket: 8 shots, combat modifier +1.
 50% to inflict 1 damage to player upon use

 - Bombs: 3 bombs.
-Combat modifier +1, can kill groups of enemies in one go
+Combat modifier +1, can kill groups of enemies in one go.
+50% chance take 1 damage

 - Sling: 15 stones.
 Combat modifier -3

+- Crossbow: 6 bolts.
+Combat modifier +1.
+Can only be used once per combat

 #### Unique Items

 These items are granted for defeating their respective unique monster

-- World Slayer: A weapon which gives +4 combat value but drains 1 hp upon winning combat
+- World Slayer: A weapon which gives +5 combat value but drains 1 hp upon winning combat

 - Demonic Eye: A charm which allows player to pick 2 items from each merchant instead of 1